-- A. The State of North Carolina requests a waiver/amendment under the authority of section 1915(b) of the Act.
-The Medicaid agency will directly operate the waiver. - B. Name of Waiver Program(s): Please list each program name the waiver authorizes.
+A. .
+The State of North Carolina requests a waiver/amendment under the authority of section 1915(o) of the Act.
+The Medicaid agency will directly operate the waiver.

+B. Name of Waiver Program(s): Please list each program name the waiver authorizes.

-Short title (nickname) Long title Type of Program NC MH/IDD/SUD State of North Carolina NC MH/IDD/SAS Health Plan PIHP; NC Innovations NC Innovations PIHP; NC TBI NC Traumatic Brain Injury PIHP; NC (i) Option NC MH/IDD/SUD/TBI (i) option Services MCO; PIHP;
+Short title (nickname) Long title Type of Program NC MH/IDD/SUD State of North Carolina NC MH/IDD/SAS Health Plan PIHP; NC Innovations NC Innovations PIHP; NC TBI NC Traumatic Brain Injury PIHP;

-Waiver Application Title (optional - this title will be used to locate this waiver in the finder):

-April 2023 Amendment
+Aı pril 2023 Amendment

-C. Type of Request.
+rpe of Request.
 This is an:

-$| \times |$ Amendment request for an existing waiver.
+Σ Amendment request for an existing waiver.
 The amendment modifies (Sect/Part):

-This amendment is to move the Tailored Plan populations under the 1115 waiver and to adjust the (b) waiver population to include all populations that are legislatively carved out of the 1115 waiver.
-Please note that Tribal members who choose the Tribal Option will receive their (c) waiver services under the (b) waiver while the others will receive them under the 1115 authority.
-This amendment also ends (b)(3) waiver services and adds a 1915(i) option to replace Supported Employment, Individual Supports, Transitional Supports, Respite, In Home Skill Building, Community Transition and Intensive Recovery Supports.
-1915(b)(3) DI services will end and individuals receiving those services will be transitioned to the NC Innovations waiver.
-1915(b)(3) Community Navigator will end and be replaced with Tailored Care Management.
-1915(b)(3) Physician Consult has been replaced by NC Medicaid's telehealth policy.
+This amendment is to adjust the (b) waiver population to include individuals 0-3, Fully Qualified Legal Immigrants and to account for the transition of Health Choice Members full Medicaid.

-Requested Approval Period:(For waivers requesting three, four, or five year approval periods, the waiver must serve individuals who are dually eligible for Medicaid and Medicare.)
+equested Approval Period:(For waivers requesting three, four, or five year approval periods, the waiver must serve dividuals who are dually eligible for Medicaid and Medicare.)

-- $O{1 year}$

-- O{2 years}

-- O{3 years}

-- O{4 years}
+C 1 year

+C 2 years

+3 years

+4 years

-- 5 years
+5 years

-Draft ID:NC.042.05.08

-D. Effective Dates: This amendment is requested for a period of 5 years.
-(For beginning date for an initial or renewal request, please choose first day of a calendar quarter, if possible, or if not, the first day of a month.
-For an amendment, please identify the implementation date as the beginning date, and end of the waiver period as the end date)

-Approved Effective Date of Base Waiver being Amended: 07/01/19

-Proposed Effective Date: (mm/dd/yy)
+Wa D. Eff ple ide Ap Pr raft ID:NC.042.05.08 aiver Number:NC.0002.R05.02 fective Dates: This amendment is requested for a period of 5 years.
+(For beginning date for an initial or renewal requestate choose first day of a calendar quarter, if possible, or if not, the first day of a month.
+For an amendment, please entify the implementation date as the beginning date, and end of the waiver period as the end date) oproved Effective Date of Base Waiver being Amended: 07/01/19 oposed Effective Date: (mm/dd/yy) //01/23 oproved Effective Date: 04/01/23

-'''

-Facesheet: 2.
+aceshe et: 2.
 State Contact(s) (2 of 2)

-'''

-E. State Contact: The state contact person for this waiver is below:
+E. Sta ate Contact: The state contact person for this waiver is below:

 Name:

-Deborah Goda

-Phone: (919) 527-7640 Ext: TTY

-Fax: (919) 715-9451

 E-mail:

-deborah.goda@ 9 dhhs.nc.gov
+deborah.goda@dhhs.nc.gov

+If the State contact information is different for any of the authorized programs, please check the program nan below and provide the contact information.
+The State contact information is different for the following programs:

-State of North Carolina NC MH/IDD/SAS Health Plan NC Innovations
+☐ State of North Carolina NC MH/IDD/SAS Health Plan

+□ NC Innovations

-NC Traumatic Brain Injury
+☐ NC Traumatic Brain Injury

-] NC MH/IDD/S SUD/TBI (i) option Services

-Note: If no prog waiver on the f grams appear in this list, please define the programs authorized by this irst page of the
+Note: If no programs appear in this list, please define the programs authorized by this waiver on the first page of the

-Section 2 A: Program D Description
+Section A: Program Description

-Part I: F Program Over view
+Part I: Program Overview